-Frontiers Insights
+Frontiers insights

-The Frontiers Insights session was run as a plenary by the two event chairs enabling all participants to be part of the same conversation.
-Six questions were presented and participants had approximately 10 minutes per question to contribute.
-Key outputs from the discussions were:
+The Frontiers Insights session was run as a plenary by the two event chairs encouraging all participants to be part of the same conversation.
+Six questions were posed and participants had approximately 10 minutes per question to contribute.
+Key points from the discussions were:

-(1) How can we improve the quality of care for newborn infants, including pre-term infants?
+How can the quality of care for newborn infants, including pre-term infants, be improved?